 Watch King's endorsement video below:

-Sophia Tesfaye is Salon's Deputy Politics Editor and resides in Washington, D.C.
+Sophia Tesfaye is Salon's senior editor for news and politics, and resides in Washington, D.C.

 You can find her on Twitter at @SophiaTesfaye.